Sorrel Soup with Meatballs

 Step 13:

 Done!
-When serving, offer ground allspice and sour cream to the soup.
+Serve with ground allspice and sour cream on the side.

 Caloric content of the products possible in the composition of the dish